 A visa is a stamp or sticker, placed in the passport, granting permission from the embassy of a country for admission into the country.

 Visa requirements vary by country, so be sure to follow the instructions posted on the embassy website.
 Some embassies will require you to apply within the jurisdiction of your permanent residence.
 The U.S. Department of State's Travel site offers details on country specific requirements.
-International Students traveling abroad should make an appointment with Denise Allison, Director of International Student Services for advise and to review completion of any additional paperwork to facilitate an easy departure and reentry to the US.
+International Students, permanent residents, and non US citizens traveling abroad must make an appointment with Denise Allison, Director of International Student Services for advice and to review completion of any additional paperwork to facilitate an easy departure and reentry to the US.

 Obtaining a visa can take anywhere from 14-90 days.
 Depending on the country, you may be required to apply for your visa in person at regional offices, or mail in all application materials.
 Do not make any travel plans that will conflict with the timing of the visa application process.
 During the visa application process you will not have access to your passport since you are required to mail it to or leave it at the embassy.

 Once you receive your completed visa, make two copies of the visa page as well as the passport photo page.
 Bring one with you and leave one with a family member.
 This will facilitate replacement if yours is lost or stolen.

 Depending on your type of trip and length of stay, your visa type may be different.
 U.S. citizens should visit the U.S. State Department website to find detailed information on the country they will be visiting.
 International, permanent residents, and non-US citizens should contact the International Student Services Office (ISSO) to go over their visa options.